Online Electrical Engineering Degrees and Programs

 The field is not to be confused with electronics engineers, who help create electronic devices such as the iPhone and Xbox gaming system.
 Electrical engineers typically focus on the generation, use and movement of electrical power while electronic engineers might deal with specific types of devices.

 The constantly shifting requirements of the industry place a high premium on post-secondary and continuing education, according to the Institute of Electrical and Electronics Engineers, the industry's largest professional organization.
-To pursue a career, students will likely want to complete a bachelor or master of science degree in electrical engineering.
+To pursue a career, online engineering degree students will likely want to complete a bachelor or master of science in electrical engineering.
 Typically, a bachelor's degree is required to gain entry-level work.
 According to the U.S. Department of Labor's O*NET OnLine:

 - 13 percent of polled electrical engineers had associate degrees